-We therefore request your assistance in transmitting the Protocols to WCPFC Members and posting on the WCPFC website in support of efforts to manage the risks of COVID-19 transmissions in the fishing sector of the Pacific.
+We therefore request your assistance in circulating the Protocols to WCPFC Members as well as having this posted on the WCPFC website.
+This would greatly support our efforts to manage the risks of COVID-19 transmissions in the fishing sector of the Pacific.